-Jumping on a keto diet with a solid meal plan takes a lot of the guesswork out of the equation and lets you focus on what truly matters: improving your health.
+Jumping on a keto diet with a solid meal plan takes a lot of the guesswork out of the equation and allows you to focus on what truly matters: improving your health.

-Weight loss is the number one remedy for reversing insulin resistance and type 2 diabetes, but there are a few other activities that also help you get back on track as we’ll discuss next.
+Weight loss is the number one remedy for reversing insulin resistance and type 2 diabetes, but there are a few other activities that also help you get back on track.

-You don’t have to live with insulin resistance and type 2 diabetes forever; both are completely reversible in most people with simple diet and lifestyle changes.
+You don’t have to live with insulin resistance and type 2 diabetes forever.
+Both can be improved in most people with simple diet and lifestyle changes.

 Along with your keto diet, keep your eye on the prize as you:

-- Exercise for at least 30 minutes every day.
+- Include at least 30 minutes of physical activity per day.
 Aside from diet, daily activity is the number one factor in how insulin sensitive you are[*].
 Moderate activity will use up the free-floating glucose in your bloodstream to lower your blood sugar levels and increase insulin sensitivity[*].
 A single sweat sesh can increase glucose uptake by up to 40%[*].
 Losing belly fat will also lower your IR too[*].

-- Stop smoking because this gross habit also increases your insulin resistance[*].
+- Stop smoking.
+This detrimental habit also increases your insulin resistance[*].

-- Improve your sleep, which should be easier when you cut the carbs and start exercising.
+- Improve your sleep.
+This should be easier when you cut the carbs and start exercising.
 One study demonstrated that partial sleep deprivation for just a single night triggered insulin resistance in healthy subjects — so imagine what you’re doing to your body if you’re already overweight and have a poor sleep schedule[*].

-- Try intermittent fasting, which has been scoring promising results for insulin sensitivity and weight loss[*].
+- Try intermittent fasting.
+This practice has been scoring promising results for insulin sensitivity and weight loss[*].

 - Lower your stress.
 Stress increases your blood sugar and the stress hormone cortisol, which triggers fat storage so your body has enough energy to “flee from danger”.
 Stress is correlated with higher blood glucose and insulin levels[*].
 Yoga and meditation have been shown to improve both blood pressure and insulin resistance[*].

 These aren’t complicated lifestyle changes.
-They’re steps everyone should be taking to live a longer, healthier life with fewer chronic diseases.
+They’re steps everyone can take to live a longer, healthier life with fewer chronic diseases.

 Insulin resistance is a serious problem plaguing not only you and your family but the entire planet.
 Without proper intervention, long-term unchecked insulin resistance can lead to type 2 diabetes, cardiovascular disease, and an early death.

-The good news is simple lifestyle changes and adopting a low carb, high fat ketogenic diet can help you manage your blood sugar levels and lower your insulin levels so you can become insulin sensitive again — and ditch those expensive prescriptions too!
+The good news is that simple lifestyle changes and adopting a low-carb, high-fat ketogenic diet can help you manage your blood sugar levels and lower your insulin levels so you can become insulin sensitive again — and ditch those expensive prescriptions too.

-Every study we discussed today highlighted the fact that low fat diets don’t work to control your insulin resistance like low carb diets do.
-So check out the ultimate guide to the keto diet to see what it takes to start one today.
+Every study discussed in this article highlighted the fact that low-fat diets don’t work to control your insulin resistance like low-carb diets do.
+So check out the ultimate guide to the keto diet to see what it takes to get started today.